 To ensure the academic success of community college students at a four‐year university or college

-Among community college associate degree completers and those who have completed 30 or more credit hours who transfer to a four-year university or college, the percentage who earn a GPA of 2.00 or better after two consecutive semesters within the academic year at the transfer institution.
+Among community college Associate Degree completers and those who have completed 30 or more credit hours who transfer to a four‐year university or college, the percentage who earned a GPA of 2.25 or better after two consecutive semesters within the academic year at the transfer institution.

-Denominator: Students with an associate degree or at least 30 articulated transfer credits enrolled during the fall and spring semesters at a four-year institution who were enrolled at a community college during the previous academic year.
-Only includes North Carolina based four-year institutions and four-year institutions which the individual community college has an articulated transfer agreement.
+Denominator: Students with an Associate Degree or at least 30 articulated transfer credits enrolled during the fall and spring semesters at a four‐year institution who were enrolled at a community college during the previous academic year.
+Only includes North Carolina based four‐year institutions.

-Numerator: Students included in the denominator who have earned a GPA of 2.00 or better aggregated over the fall and spring semesters at the transfer institution.
+Numerator: Of those in the denominator, the number of students earning a GPA of 2.25* or better aggregated over the fall and spring semesters at the transfer institution.

-Note: System office will work with private colleges to collect performance data and community colleges will have to supplement data with results from out of state institutions which they have articulated agreements.
+Note: Community colleges are allowed to supplement data with results from out of state institutions with which they have articulation agreements.

 Curriculum Registration, Progress, Financial Aid Report (CRPFAR) data file